ibm-cloud-docs/ContinuousDelivery/cd_configure_cra.md

  a.
 Specify the Git repo and URL (https://github.com/open-toolchain/tekton-catalog) that contains the Tekton pipeline definition and related artifacts.

  b.
-Select the **master** branch within your Git repo.
+Select the **master** branch.

  c.
-Specify the **toolchain** path to your pipeline definition within the Git repo.
+Add the `toolchain` path.
+This is the path to your pipeline definition within the Git repo.
 You can reference a specific definition within the same repo.
 You can also add multiple definition repos, if they are integrated with the toolchain.

  d.
-Repeat the previous two steps to add the `git`, `utils`, `cra`, and `cra/sample` paths to the master branch within your Git repo.
+Click **Validate** and save your changes.

  e.
+Repeat steps a and b to add each of the following paths to the master branch within your Git repo:

+  * `git`
+  * `util`
+  * `cra`
+  * `cra/sample`

+ f.
 Click **Validate** and save your changes.

  The pipeline definition is updated automatically.